Ruzhelle/Roblox-High-School-2/README.md

 - Infinite yield: **This script gives you admin commands (Except other commands that the owner can only use.)**
 - Hydroxide: **This script gives you access to the Workspace and other stuff related to the Workspace.**

+# 🤷‍♂️ What's inside the Orion UI?

+**The Following:**

+# Farming tool
+- Club Red: **There are multiple selection for the drinks.
+One click and it'll give you the required drink.**